Watch past educational presentations and see live events in real time

 The best care starts with the best information

-The role of the Occupational Therapist (OT) is to help patients improve or maintain skills for day-to-day activities and well-being.
+The role of the Occupational Therapist (OT) is to help patients of all ages improve or maintain skills for day-to-day activities and well-being.
 OTs work in partnership with their patients to identify important and valued activities that are difficult to do because of their arthritis.
-The activities may be related to self care, paid or unpaid work, or leisure and fun.
+The activities may be related to self care, paid or unpaid work, school, or leisure and fun.
 Together they will find ways to use the patient’s strengths and resources to lead productive and satisfying lives.

 The OT will work with patients to determine: